 - Huge color selection.
 Natural slate is normally offered in black and gray, with visible hues of green and purple.
 Synthetic slate is offered in many solid colors and blends.

-6 Examples Of Slate Roofing Styles
+8 Examples Of Synthetic Slate Roofing Styles by Color

 2. Light Arendale

-Black is the characteristic color of slate, and these composite tiles convey the look perfectly.
+Black is the characteristic color of slate, and these onyx composite tiles convey the look perfectly.
 They have rough-hewed edges, a mottled texture, and allow the grays to bleed through, producing the semblance of real slate.

 How To Install Slate Roof